Sai-sathvik09/menuflow/replit.md

 ## Overview

 MenuFlow is a QR code-based digital menu platform designed for restaurants and street vendors.
 The system enables vendors to create customizable digital menus that customers can access by scanning QR codes, while providing owners with real-time order management, analytics, and business insights.
-The platform features a dual-interface architecture serving both customer-facing menu experiences and vendor management portals.
+The platform features a three-role architecture (owner, waiter, kitchen) with role-specific interfaces and smart order merging for table-based service.

 ## User Preferences